-Volvo Ocean Racer 70 Green Dragon and Ericsson 1 are available for Events in the Mediterranean and the Caribbean.
+Volvo Ocean Racer 70 available for Events in the Mediterranean, Caribbean and Australia.

-Write us what you would like to do with your group and we will advise you with our possibilities.
+Let us know your ideas and what you would like to do with your team and we´d be happy to advise you on the possibilities.

 History Green Dragon Racing Team